halixness/visgator/docs/wiki.md

 In each ERP, a gaussian heatmap is computed for each entity bounding box.
 The union of the heatmaps constitutes the mask for the input image (`visgator.models.erpa.Decoder.forward()`).
 A stack of attention layers processes the ERPs so that the visual tokens attend the text embeddings, eventually re-arranged in nodes and edges of the NestedGraph.

 ### <a name="erpattention"></a> 4.
 ERP-Attention
 The batch NestedGraph is eventually processed by the `visgator.models.erpa._head.RegressionHead`: each ERP token sequence is summed to a positional encoding (sequence-wise).
 A stack of self-attention layers attends to the sequence of concatenated ERPs, in addition to a learnable token.
-The latter is eventually projected linearly to predict the target bounding box.
+The latter is eventually projected linearly to predict the target bounding box (`visgator.models.erpa._head.RegressionHead.forward()`).